 Are you or people you know foodies?
 Well, an excellent and tasty fundraising idea is a chef competition!
 Think of it as your own Master Chef competition.

 All you have to do is recruit amateur chefs (and even bakers!).
 Then, find a venue.
 Start by considering a school cafeteria or the hall of a church in your community.
-After securing a venue, invite and promote your chef competition and invite people to attend your event.
-This fundraising idea will be a lot of fun for your community, because people will actively participate and vote on which chef or team offered the best dishes.
+After securing a venue, promote your chef competition and invite people to attend your event.
+This fundraising idea will be a lot of fun for your community because people will actively participate and vote on which chef or team offers the best dishes.

 In exchange for a charitable donation, everyone gets to participate, and the experience will be one that will be memorable for your community and your cause!

 Many people love movies, so a film festival is a great fundraising idea.
-Because of the digital age, almost everyone has a cell phone on them at all times.
+Almost everyone has a cell phone on them at all times.
 Due to technology and social media, people already constantly take pictures and shoot videos.
 So, take advantage of what people already do and ask them to do it for your cause.

 Invite your supporters and other community members to enter their films into your amateur film festival.
 Select a date on your calendar when you can screen the movies.
 Also, think about different movie themes that might be of interest to your community.
 Depending on your community and your budget, screen the films at a local hall or auditorium, and charge attendees an admission fee.